Blind men and an elephant: In media

 Touching the Elephant was a 1997 BBC Radio 4 documentary in which four people of varying ages, all blind from birth, were brought to London Zoo to touch an elephant and describe their response.

 Ship of Theseus, a 2012 Indian philosophical drama named after the eponymous thought experiment, also references the parable.

+Natalie Merchant sang Saxe's poem in full on her Leave Your Sleep album.

+The name of Michael Nesmith's Grammy award-winning 1981 music video special 'Elephant Parts' references the parable.